openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A :index:`compile-time error` occurs if:

--  a field modifier is used more than once in a field declaration.
+-  A field modifier is used more than once in a field declaration.
--  the name of a field declared in the body of a class declaration is already used for another field or method in the same declaration.
+-  The name of a field declared in the body of a class declaration is already used for another field or method in the same declaration.

-A field declared by a class with a certain name must *hide* any accessible declaration of fields if they have the same name in superclasses and superinterfaces of the class.
+A field declared by a class with a certain name *hides* any accessible declaration of fields if they have the same name in superclasses and superinterfaces of the class.